 - Mix the yeast with warm water in a glass and wait until you see foams on its top.

-- Sift the flour in a mixing bowl and pour the yeast in its center.
-Mix them together.
+- Whisk together flour and salt in a large bowl.
+Pour the yeast mixture and olive oil in its center.
+Stir them together.

-- Pick walnut sized pieces from the dough and roll them one by one as big as a saucer.
+- Roll it into a log and pick walnut sized pieces from the dough and roll them out one by one as big as a saucer.
 They mustn’t be too thin.

-- Divide the topping mixture on these evenly.
-And cook them 10 minutes.
+- Put about 1 tablespoon of the topping mixture on the round dough pieces evenly.
+And bake them for 10 minutes.

-- Serve it hot with some parsley leaves and lemon wedges.
+- Serve warm with some parsley leaves and lemon wedges.